-We are inviting expressions of interest from potential postdoctoral researchers to investigate the impact of mRNA cap regulation on T cell function.
+We are looking for a postdoctoral researcher to investigate the impact of mRNA cap regulation on T cell function.

 The new postdoc will join our lab at the Centre for Gene Regulation and Expression, University of Dundee, UK.
 We strive to understand the function of mRNA cap regulation in mammals, in health and disease, working in T cells, embryonic stem cells and cancer cell systems.
 This position would suit a researcher with experience in adaptive immunity and/or gene expression research including transcriptomic analyses.

 This position is available for 3 years in the first instance.

 Grasso 2016: mRNA cap methylation in pluripotency and differentiation Cell Reports 2016 Aug 2;16(5):1352-65

 Aregger 2016: CDK1-cyclinB activates RNMT Molecular Cell 2016 Mar 3;61(5):734-46